4rterius/cgtfs/README.md

 ## API overview

 This library tries to provide a semantic and readable interface.
 Before release 1.0.0, the library's API is a subject to change without backwards-compatibility.

+*__Please note__: the API overview is outdated; major changes have been made since this documentation was last updated.*

 ### Structures